How to Use A Virtual Assistant to Help with Your Business Growth

 Okay, so now that we have dispelled a few of the myths surrounding virtual assistants, let’s discuss how you can use a virtual assistant to help you with your business growth.

-If this is your first time hiring a VA, I would suggest you click on the image below to download your free checklist.
+If this is your first time hiring a VA, I would suggest you click on the image on the right to download your free checklist.

 Did you download and print your checklist?
 You ready to continue?
 Okay, let's get to the good stuff!

 There are usually two types of virtual assistants:

 Most virtual assistants have a niche or a specialty they prefer.
 For instance, my niche is MailChimp automation for new entrepreneurs.

 If someone is new to email automation and setting up their sales funnel, then I am the girl to call.
 But, I also do a little general VA work for my clients as well.

 Some virtual assistants however choose not to niche themselves out and are referred to as General Virtual Assistants, meaning they do a little bit of everything.

 Are You Your Best Employee?